 My relatives and my family go to this restaurant for rather authentic Teochew cuisine.

 Their Siew Mai is amazingly delicious, with water chestnut in it.
-Their prawn roll is very succulent too, and their pork jelly is an all-time hit with the elderly.
+Their prawn roll is also very succulent, and their pork jelly is an all-time hit with the elderly.

 The chai poh kway teow is very uniquely Teochew, and they did it really well!
 It's my all-time favorite.
 Their oyster omelette is very succulent and fresh too.
 The chili is great!